wpeebles/gangealing/README.md

 The [`applications`](applications) directory contains several files for evaluating and visualizing pre-trained GANgealing models.

-We provide several pre-trained GANgealing models: `bicycle`, `cat`, `celeba`, `cub`, `dog` and `tvmonitor`.
+**Using our Pre-Trained Models:** We provide several pre-trained GANgealing models: `bicycle`, `cat`, `celeba`, `cub`, `dog` and `tvmonitor`.
 We also have pre-trained checkpoints for our `car` and `horse` clustering models.
+You can use any of these models by specifying them with the `--ckpt` argument; this will automatically download and cache the weights.
+The relevant hyperparameters for running the model (most importantly, the `--iters` argument) will be automatically loaded as well.
+If you want to use your own test time hyperparameters, add `--override` to the command; see an example [here](utils/download.py).

-Calling any of the files in `applications` with the `--ckpt` argument will automatically download and cache the weights.
-As described in our paper, we highly recommend using `--iters 3`, which controls the number of times the similarity Spatial Transformer is recursively evaluated, for all LSUN models to get the most accurate results (and `--iters 1` for In-The-Wild CelebA and CUB).
-Finally, the `--output_resolution` argument controls the size of congealed images output by the Spatial Transformer.
-For the highest quality results, we recommend setting this equal to `--real_size` (default value is 128).
+The `--output_resolution` argument controls the size of congealed images output by the Spatial Transformer.
+For the highest quality results, we recommend setting this equal to the value you provide to `--real_size` (default value is 128).

 ### Preparing Real Data